fastlane-queue/fastlane/README.md

 This means that inside our docker-compose network we can run new containers in the docker-host at `docker-host:2375`.

-In order to ensure that [fastlane](https://github.com/fastlane) is up and running, we can query its `/healthcheck/` route:
+In order to ensure that [fastlane](https://github.com/fastlane) is actually healthy, we can query its `/healthcheck/` route:

 ```
 $ curl http://localhost:10000/healthcheck/